AdobeDocs/experience-platform.en/help/web-sdk/commands/setconsent.md

 ## Using `defaultConsent` together with `setConsent` {#using-consent}

-The Web SDK offers two complementary consent configuration options: [`defaultConsent`](configure/defaultconsent.md) and [`setConsent`](setconsent.md).
+The Web SDK offers two complementary consent configuration commands:

+* [`defaultConsent`](configure/defaultconsent.md): This command is meant to capture the consent preferences of Adobe customers using Web SDK.
+* [`setConsent`](setconsent.md): This command is meant to capture the consent preferences of your site visitors.

 When used together, these settings can lead to different data collection and cookie setting results, depending on their configured values.

 See the table below to understand when data collection occurs and when cookies are set, based on consent settings.